-- In a second bowl beat your butter with sugars until creamy consistency.
+- In a second bowl beat butter with sugars until creamy.
 Add egg and vanilla, beating some more.
-Finally add in your water and molasses mixing until everything is combined and smooth.
+Add water and molasses mixing until everything is combined and smooth.

-- Stir your flour mixture into your wet ingredients.
+- Stir dry ingredients into wet ingredients.
 Add chopped crystallized ginger and mix until combined.
 Mixture may be sticky.
 At this point you can put in refrigerator to chill for 10 minutes for easier handling.
 Or if you're like me and didn't have time for chilling get right to work.

 - Pour extra white sugar onto a platter or pie dish.
 Set aside.

 - Shape dough into balls.
-I made the balls about 2-3 inches or big enough to fit into a 1/4 cup.
+I made the balls about 2-3 inches or big enough to fit into a 1/4 cup measure.
 Roll in white sugar until completely coated.